shirhatti/EntityFramework.Docs/ef/platforms/full-dotnet/new-db.md

 * Run `Update-Database` to apply the new migration to the database.
 Because your database doesn't exist yet, it will be created for you before the migration is applied.

 > [!TIP]
 > If you make future changes to your model, you can use the `Add-Migration` command to scaffold a new migration to make the corresponding schema changes to the database.
-Once you have checked the scaffolded code (and made any required changes), you can use the `Update-Database` command to apply the changes to the database.EF uses a `__EFMigrationsHistory` table in the database to keep track of which migrations have already been applied to the database.
+Once you have checked the scaffolded code (and made any required changes), you can use the `Update-Database` command to apply the changes to the database.
+>
+>EF uses a `__EFMigrationsHistory` table in the database to keep track of which migrations have already been applied to the database.

 ## Use your model